StatCan/aaw/docs/en/1-Experiments/Jupyter.md

 pip install --user your_package_name
 ```

-**Don't forget to restart your jupyter kernel afterwards, to make new packages
+**Don't forget to restart your Jupyter kernel afterwards, to make new packages
 available.**

 <!-- prettier-ignore -->
 ??? tip "Make sure to restart the Jupyter kernel after installing new software"
-    If you install software in a terminal, but your jupyter kernel was already
+    If you install software in a terminal, but your Jupyter kernel was already
     running, then it will not be updated.

 <!-- prettier-ignore -->